 Advantages of Fiber Optics

 Why are fiber-optic systems revolutionizing telecommunications?
-Compared to conventional metal wire (copper wire), optical fibers are:
+Compared to conventional metal wire (copper wire), optical fibers:

 Because of these advantages, you see fiber optics in many industries, most notably telecommunications and computer networks.
-For example, if you telephone Europe from the United States (or vice versa) and the signal is bounced off a communications satellite, you often hear an echo on the line.
+For example, if you phoned Europe on a landline from the United States (or vice versa) and the signal bounces off a communications satellite, you'd often hear an echo on the line.
 But with transatlantic fiber-optic cables, you have a direct connection with no echoes.

 How Are Optical Fibers Made?

-Now that we know how fiber-optic systems work and why they are useful -- how do they make them?
+Now that we know how fiber-optic systems work and why they are useful, how do they make them?
 Optical fibers are made of extremely pure optical glass.
 We think of a glass window as transparent, but the thicker the glass gets, the less transparent it becomes due to impurities in the glass.
-However, the glass in an optical fiber has far fewer impurities than window-pane glass.
-One company's description of the quality of glass is as follows: If you were on top of an ocean that is miles of solid core optical fiber glass, you could see the bottom clearly.
+However, the glass in an optical fiber has far fewer impurities than windowpane glass.

 Making optical fibers requires the following steps:

-In MCVD, oxygen is bubbled through solutions of silicon chloride (SiCl4), germanium chloride (GeCl4) and/or other chemicals.
+In MCVD, oxygen is bubbled through solutions of silicon tetrachloride (SiCl4), germanium tetrachloride (GeCl4), phosphorus trichloride (PoCl3) and/or other chemicals.
 The precise mixture governs the various physical and optical properties (index of refraction, coefficient of expansion, melting point, etc.).
 The gas vapors are then conducted to the inside of a synthetic silica or quartz tube (cladding) in a special lathe.
 As the lathe turns, a torch is moved up and down the outside of the tube.
 The extreme heat from the torch causes two things to happen: